 10. Take advantage of Apps

 If you use an email marketing management system or invoicing software on your computer then it’s most likely they will also have an App for that.
 This means you can integrate what you do on your mobile, tablet or desktop.
 It also means you can achieve tasks on the spot.
 For example, if you need to invoice someone after completing some renovation work, you can send it right there and then, rather than waiting till you get home leaving less chance for mistakes or even forgetting entirely.
+Organising your end of job time to ensure you do this will benefit you and your customer.

 Do you have other tips or think we are wrong?
 Let us know in the comments.